hamzahmhd/TaskManager/README.md

 ## Setup Instructions

-1. Setting up the database:
+1. Setting up the database and .env file:

 - Make sure PostgreSQL is installed on your machine.
 - Create a new database named 'authtodolist'.